igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 on the AVR ATMega328p (Arduino Uno) and ATMega2560 (Arduino Mega) microcontrollers.
 This module provides functions to initialize the %SPI hardware, configure it appropriately for your needs, and transmit (and receive) data.
-While the %SPI hardware supports asynchronous transmission via an interrupt functions (analogous to the %I2C hardware), AVRTools does not implement asynchronous %SPI transmission, instead implementing synchronous transmission that polls the appropriate %SPI status register to determine when transmission of a byte has completed.
+While the %SPI hardware supports asynchronous transmission via interrupt functions (analogous to the %I2C hardware), AVRTools does not implement asynchronous %SPI transmission, instead implementing synchronous transmission that polls the appropriate %SPI status register to determine when transmission of a byte has completed.
 The reason for this is that testing of polling and interrupt implementations by